reactive-python/reactpy-django/docs/contribute/running-tests.md

 nox -s test
 ```

-To run the tests using a headless browser:
+If you want to run the tests in the background (headless):

 ```
 nox -s test -- --headless